 This is a significant update to data protection legislation in the UK.
 It aligns us with GDPR and should be read alongside it.

 DATA PROTECTION LEGISLATION

-A generic term to cover all UK legislation which impacts on data protection.
-This includes the DPA, GDPR, FOIA, the common law duty of confidentiality and The Human Rights Act article 8.
+A term for all UK legislation which impacts on data protection.
+This includes the DPA18, GDPR, FOIA, the common law duty of confidentiality and The Human Rights Act (article 8).